 His groundbreaking single ‘Shine’ gained mass acclaim both on YouTube and Apple Music and he describes it as “a ghetto hymn acknowledging inevitable death while showing gratitude for abundant life.”

 This positive existential duality between embracing your lifetime and accepting its end is prevalent in the ethereal tones of his rap, which seemingly transcend all the shallow drifts of mainstream artists who often prefer to allude to money and senoritas.
-He has been compared and contrasted with rappers like YG by The New York Times in his rich divergence of soul and hip hop as he narrates both the good times and the bad.
-With a twist of funk he marries singing and rapping to follow in the footsteps of legends such as Childish Gambino.
+He has been compared and contrasted to rappers like YG by The New York Times due to his rich divergence of soul and hip hop as he narrates both the good times and the bad.
+With a twist of funk, he marries singing and rapping to follow in the footsteps of legends such as Childish Gambino.

 Shine – “And we can’t help but shine”